Nchrist89/Palms-Peaks-P1/README.md

 #### Images

 * Each image on the website has been created by providing AI with prompts to produce the desired image needed for my content.
-Prome AI has been mostly used on the home page Although a few others used have been Microsoft Designer, fal.ai, aitubo.ai which if any will be shown on the Gallery page.
+Prome AI has been used on the home page Although a few others used have been Microsoft Designer, fal.ai, aitubo.ai which if any will be shown on the Gallery page.

 ### Acknowledgements

 I would like to acknowledge the following people who helped me along the way in completing my first milestone project:

 * Jubril Akolade - My Code Institute mentor
-* Code institute for providing the nessesary tutoring support.
+* Code institute for providing the necessary tutoring support.
-* My Tutor Rachel Furlong for all assitance provided throughout the journey providing assurance.
+* My Tutor Rachel Furlong for all assistance provided throughout the journey providing assurance.
-* Coding2go Youtube channel for help creating the navigation / sidebar combo.
+* Coding2go YouTube channel for help creating the navigation / sidebar combo.
-* Kevin Powell for many helpful youtube videos for CSS and HTML.
+* Kevin Powell for many helpful YouTube videos for CSS and HTML.